NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 it is recommended to run the script twice.

 ## Set Up
-The first step is ensure the volume's tiering policy is set to something other than "all" or "snapshot-only".
-You should also ensure that the cloud-retreival-policy to set to "on-read".
+The first step is to ensure the volume's tiering policy is set to something other than "all" or "snapshot-only".
+You should also ensure that the cloud-retrieval-policy is set to "on-read".
 You can make both of these changes with the following commands:
 ```
 set advanced -c off